LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 [^four]: 4 (four)
 [^stats]: Or if you really feel like being pedantic, you can throw a litany of statistical tests at it instead... but you probably only care about that if you're trying to do science.
+[^X11-dont-forget]: Don't forget to turn on X-forwarding if you haven't already!
+[^remember-movie]: We're doing a movie metaphor this chapter, remember?

 <!--  LocalWords:  profiler profilers gprof callgrind Rumpterfrabble
  -->